Vrutik21/TrackNTrust/Readme.md

-# TrustNTrack - Prototype logistics system
+# Track&Trust - Prototype logistics system

 **Track & Trust: Where Packages Find Their Way, Every Step of the Journey!**